Charging Electric Cars with Solar Panels

 - Home-charging point: 4-8 hours

-It’s worth noting that letting your EV run down to empty before charging it isn’t the best idea and cause it to decay faster (EV battery capacity will reduce over time).
+It’s worth noting that letting your EV run down to empty before charging it isn’t the best idea and cause the battery to decay faster, meaning its ability to hold a charge will reduce over time).

 Public charging points are also becoming more common, appearing in car parks and motorway service stations.
 These charging points are normally ‘rapid chargers’ and can provide 60-200 miles of range in a short 30 minute period.
 However, frequent use of these rapid chargers can cause the battery to degrade at a much faster rate.